towalink/doc/content/command_reference.rst

    <nodeid>: numeric node identifier
    <nodename.sitename>: name of the Node within the given Site (identified by its name)
-   <version>: Version number of the configuration; "latest" is default
+   <version>: version number of the configuration; "latest" is default

 Example: